Blog

 What does pay yourself first mean?

 Pay yourself first means saving or investing money immediately when you receive income, before paying bills or other expenses.
-This can help make saving more consistent rather than relying on leftover money.
+This approach can help make saving more consistent rather than relying on leftover funds.

 How much should I pay myself first?

-Some people aim for 10–20% of their income, but the right amount depends on your financial situation.
-If that feels too high, starting with $20–$50 per pay and increasing gradually may be more sustainable.
+Some people aim to save around 10–20% of their income, although the appropriate amount depends on individual circumstances.
+Starting with smaller amounts and increasing gradually may be more manageable.

 Should small business owners pay themselves first?